Ahmed-Hindy/Materials-Processor/README.md

 A tool for Ingestion, Standardization, and Conversion tool for all kinds of Material Networks for complex multi-input/ multi-output materials in various DCCs.\
 Supports USD file format.
-Currently in beta with support for Houdini's Arnold, MaterialX, PrincipledShader, and Redshift as regular nodes and usd prims.
+Currently, it's in beta with support for Houdini's Arnold, MaterialX, PrincipledShader, and Redshift as regular nodes and usd prims.